Eggmansworld/Eggmans-Arcade-Repository/README.md

 - Games in mixed states:
   - Some with pre-existing loaders.
   - Some in a playable state.
-  - Many as raw dumps or file copies without emulator support.
+  - Many as raw dumps, restore discs or hard drive file copies without emulator support.
 - Proprietary hard drive formats (e.g., `.mrimg`) converted where possible into generic `.img` files.
-(Some conversions may still be pending.)
+(Some conversions may still be pending, such as .GHO)
 - Content inherited from older abandoned collections (e.g., Yori’s).
 - Heavy representation of **rhythm/Bemani games**, though completeness is not guaranteed.

 ---

 ## Exclusions
-This collection **tries hard not to** include:
+This collection **tries really hard not to** include:
 - **Redump** dumps
 - **No-Intro** dumps
 - **Sega ALL.Net** dumps
 - **TeknoParrot** dumps
 - **MAME** dumps

 These projects already have their own maintainers and DATs, and should be collected separately.
-There may be derivative works of the aforementioned that end up in this collection.
+There may be derivative works of those aforementioned that end up in this collection.

 ---